-The Australian Writers' Centre blog (September 2019) reported they'd had nearly a thousand submissions for the 29 Word Story Challenge.
-And [proud puffing of cheeks] mine was one of their published favourites!
+The Writers' Centre blog (September 2019) reported receiving almost a thousand submissions for the 29 Word Story Challenge.
+And [proud puffing of cheeks] We Never Talk was one of their published favourites!

 Do you like to dabble in or read microfiction?
 You may like this collection I reviewed for Writing NSW in 2017, Loopholes by Susan McCreery (Tall And True, October 2017).

 N.B.
 You may also like to read my blog post on how I wrote the original microfiction piece: We Need to Talk (November 2017).

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.